kevin07696/ecommerce/README.md

-# An Ecommerce Project
+# An GOTH Stack Auth API

-This is a project using the HATEOAS (Hypermedia as the Engine of Application State) model to build an ecommerce website.
+This is a project using the HATEOAS (Hypermedia as the Engine of Application State) model and GOTH stack to build a login web page.
+This project uses session-based authentication since state is managed by the server.

 ## Tech
 Stack: Golang, HTMX, Templ, TailwindCSS, MongoDB, Docker